Personal Care Assistant (all locations)

 - Perform other related duties and responsibilities as deemed necessary.

 - Provide services except as employee of an enrolled provider company.

 - Provide services not outlined in the plan of personal care services.

 - Provide services that are not supervised by a Registered Nurse.

-- Provide personal care services to clients for whom they are legal guardians or relatives (unless a waiver is obtained).
+- Provide personal care services to clients for whom they are legal guardians or relatives.

 - Perform sterile procedures.

 - Give injections of fluids into veins, muscles or skin.